 Healthcare workers who provide home health care services may be eligible for minimum wage and/or overtime premium pay depending upon the type of services they provide.

 For example, employees providing “companionship services” are not eligible for minimum wage or overtime pay.

 Different Rights in Different States

-New York enacted the Domestic Workers Bill of Rights in November of 2010.
-That Act contains more protections to domestic workers than the FLSA, including clarifications regarding rest periods and provisions for domestic workers who suffer sexual or racial harassment.
+New York enacted the Domestic Workers Bill of Rights in November 2010.
+That act contains more protections to domestic workers than the FLSA, including clarifications regarding rest periods and provisions for domestic workers who suffer sexual or racial harassment.

-In California, however, Governor Jerry Brown vetoed similar legislation in October 2012.
-With 200,000 domestic workers in California, workers are considered especially vulnerable to inequitable treatment, because they are a largely immigrant and female work force.
+In California, however, Gov. Jerry Brown vetoed similar legislation in October 2012.
+With 200,000 domestic workers in California, workers are considered especially vulnerable to inequitable treatment, because they are a largely immigrant and female workforce.